infinite-gears/python-excercises/README.md

 In this example, the input array is already sorted, so no swaps take place during the sorting process, and the output displays the required information accordingly.

+## Bubble Sort Algorithm (Optional Explanation)

+**Bubble Sort** is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+The pass through the list is repeated until no swaps are needed, indicating that the list is sorted.

+Here's how Bubble Sort works:

+1. Start with the first element in the list.
+2. Compare it with the next element.
+3. If the current element is greater than the next element, swap them.
+4. Move to the next pair of elements and repeat steps 2 and 3 until the end of the list.
+5. After the first pass, the largest element will have "bubbled up" to the end of the list.
+6. Repeat the process for the remaining unsorted elements, excluding the last sorted element from each pass.
+7. Continue this process until no more swaps are needed (i.e., the list is sorted).

+Bubble Sort is not the most efficient sorting algorithm, but it is a good exercise to understand basic sorting techniques.

+Feel free to skip this section if you are already familiar with Bubble Sort.

 # Contributing and License